Bariloche’s Circuito Chico is one of the most scenic drives in Patagonia’s Lake District, and the best part is that you don’t need a car to enjoy it!

 Getting to the top is half the fun.
 You can ride the chairlift, Aerosilla Cerro Campanario, for a bird’s-eye view of the sparkling Lago Nahuel Huapi below, or you can hike the steep but short trail (about 30–45 minutes) if you’re feeling energetic.

-We decided to hike the trail, however, we’d take the chairlift if we had to do it over.
-There are far more beautiful day hikes in Bariloche, and we frankly found this one a bit dusty.
+We decided to hike, however, we’d take the chairlift if we had to do it over.
+There are far more beautiful day hikes in Bariloche, and we frankly found the trail a bit dusty and underwhelming.
+Not the views though, those were impressive!

-At the summit of Cerro Campanario, there’s a viewing platform where you can appreciate the beauty of the Lake District including the mirror-like waters of Lago Moreno, the rugged peaks of Cerro López and Cerro Catedral, and the snow-capped ridges of the Andes stretching to the horizon.
+When we reached the summit of Cerro Campanario, we went over to the viewing platform where you can really appreciate the beauty of the Lake District, including the mirror-like waters of Lago Moreno, the rugged peaks of Cerro López and Cerro Catedral, and the snow-capped ridges of the Andes stretching to the horizon.

 The cost to ride the chair lift is 25,000 (roughly $25 USD).
 You can check current rates here.